Flight-Free-UK/flight_free_uk_website/source/posts/one-of-the-100-000-maria-ardley.html.markdown

 I've always had a general awareness of the damage we're causing to our planet but was able to disconnect from it.
 This was partly for the sake of my own mental health.
 Reading about deforestation, for example, made me feel awful, but I felt powerless to do anything about it, so I simply stopped thinking about it.
 I also lacked knowledge where I had awareness.
 I didn't know, for example, that taking up a plant-based diet could have an impact on deforestation.
 Whenever people said eating meat was bad they'd say “it's because cows fart and produce methane” and I'd think 'but so do humans!' and leave it at that.

+> "I used to be able to disconnect from the damage we're causing to the planet.
+This was partly for the sake of my own mental health."

 That changed last summer, when we had such an unusually hot, dry summer in the UK.
 I started to panic about that, and then I read the headlines about us heading for a 'hothouse earth,' and after that I started to read as much as I possibly could about the problem and what we can all do to fix it.

 My family and friends say that I've become an environmental activist but I don't see it like that.
 I'm not part of some niche group who people think they can afford to ignore.
 I'm a normal person who's woken up to the urgency of the situation we're in and everyone else needs to do the same.

 #### **How often have you flown in the past?**

 To be completely honest, I don't like flying and had stopped in 2015 for this reason.
 However, when I found out about the environmental impact earlier this year, I decided not to do it again.

+> "I found out about the environmental impact of flying earlier this year, I decided not to do it again."

  Before 2015, despite feeling nervous about flying, I'd done it on quite a regular basis, flying to other countries in Europe and further afield, to Mexico and Cuba, Japan and South Korea.
 My husband and I flew to Morocco on our honeymoon.

-> "I'm a normal person who's woken up to the urgency of the situation we're in and everyone else needs to do the same."

 #### **Only around 50% of the UK population actually flies, but most of the flights we do take are for leisure.
 What do you think would be the most effective thing in reducing them?**